trueangle/kotlin-native-aws-lambda-runtime/README.md

 There are two types of lambda functions:

-**Buffered** functions process incoming events by first collecting them into a buffer before execution.
-This is a default behavior.
+**Buffered** Lambda function collects all the data it needs to return as a response before sending it back.
+This is a default behavior of Lambda function.
+Response payload max size: 6 MB.

 ```kotlin
 class HelloWorldLambdaHandler : LambdaBufferedHandler<APIGatewayV2Request, APIGatewayV2Response> {